Introduction

 Each page contains:

-- Custom attributes - Any additional fields you define
+isVisibleflag - Custom attributes - any additional fields you define in

 Page Types